netobserv/network-observability-operator/README.md

 kubectl apply -f ./config/samples/flows_v1alpha1_flowcollector_versioned.yaml
 ```

-Beware that the version of the underlying components, such as flowlogs-pipeline, may be tied to the version of the operator.
+Beware that the version of the underlying components, such as flowlogs-pipeline, may be tied to the version of the operator (this is why we recommend switching the git branch).
 Breaking this correlation may result in crashes.
 The versions of the underlying components are defined in the `FlowCollector` resource as image tags.

 ### OpenShift Console